veertuinc/anka-docs/_partials/arm/Anka Virtualization/registry/revert/_index.md

 > anka registry revert --help
 usage: revert [options] vmid

-   Revert or delete a template
+   Delete a template or tag

+arguments:
+  vmid                     Template identifier or name

 options:
-  -t,--tag <val>           TEXT
+  -t,--tag <val>           Delete particular template tag or latest by default --all                    Delete entire template from registry --yes                    Do not expect user confirmation of the operation
 ```